vandana0100/Community-Support-Tracker/README.md

 - Clean and intuitive layout for effective data visualization.

 **Student Contribution:**
 Vandana Bhangu takes the lead in implementing this feature, ensuring it meets design standards, usability, and functionality requirements.

+# Donation Tracker - Stage Two

+## Overview

+The **Donation Tracker** helps users track donations to charities.
+In **Stage Two**, the app includes:
+- **Total Donation Summary**: Dynamically calculates and displays the total donation amount.
+- **Donation Deletion**: Allows users to delete donations from the table and `localStorage`.

+## Features
+- **Total Donation Calculation**: The total donation amount is automatically updated in the summary section.
+- **Donation Deletion**: Donations can be removed from both the table and `localStorage` when the "Delete" button is clicked.
+- **Persistence**: Donations are stored in `localStorage`, so they persist even after page reloads.

+## Files
+- `donationTracker.js`: Contains the logic for updating the total donation and deleting donations.
+- `donationTracker.test.js`: Jest tests to verify the correct functionality of the app.
+- `index.html`: The HTML structure for the donation table and summary.
+- `style.css`: Styling for the app.

+## Usage
+1. Open `index.html` in your browser.
+2. Donations will be displayed from `localStorage` and can be deleted.
+3. The total donation amount will update automatically after deletion.

+**Created by Vandana Bhangu**

 ---